copper-gpu/blocktrain/README.md

 python -m scripts.train
 # evaluate a saved model
 python -m scripts.eval --model path/to/model.zip
+# or use the management CLI
+python -m scripts.manage train
 ```

 On Windows you can alternatively run the provided `quickstart_win.bat`